 My job as an educator is to constantly invent ways to answer these questions: What can I do to promote thoughtful, fresh, creative approaches to standard visual communication problems?
 What tools can I introduce?
 How can I cause students to look for the unique in every problem and craft design relationships that express it?
 How can I build on students’ previous learning experiences to reinforce ideas they’ve already learned?

 I teach graduate design students at the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport and at Parsons the New School for Design, and I have taught at FIT, the Hartford Art School, the City College of New York, the University of Illinois, and the State University of New York, among others.

-In collaboration with Brian D. Miller, I have started a school for precollege students interested in graphic design, the MillerWhite School of Design.
-There are several exclusive interview videos featuring design education thought leaders Graham Clifford, Charles Nix, Rosanne Guararra, and Anne Twomey.
+In collaboration with Brian D. Miller, I started a school for precollege students interested in graphic design, the MillerWhite School of Design.
+There are several exclusive interview videos featuring design education thought leaders Graham Clifford on students participating in professional organizations, and on craft versus concept, Charles Nix on the importance of reading for design students, on graphic design and typography, and on graphic design portfolios; and Rosanne Guararra on students having enthusiasm and keeping an open mind.
 We discuss what we look for in design students and in design portfolios, and how the study of graphic design is different than other forms of art study.My teaching philosophy is described in these three short videos: